stephane-caron/qpmpc/README.md

 This module defines a one-stop shop ``solve_mpc(problem: Problem) -> Solution`` function.
-The ``Problem`` type defines the linear model predictive control problem (system, constraints, initial state and cost function to optimize) while the ``Solution`` holds the solution to a given problem (state and input trajectories as stacked vectors).
+The ``Problem`` type defines the linear model predictive control problem (system, constraints, initial state and cost function to optimize) while the ``Solution`` holds the resulting state and input trajectories.

 ## Example